d-bharadwaj/d-bharadwaj/README.md

 - 🎓 I recently graduated from UW-Madison in Physics & Data Science and will start my CS PhD @ UMichigan in Fall '24
 - 🔮 I currently work as a Quantum Computing Software Intern in the cuQuantum team @ NVIDIA
 - 🤝 I’m interested in collaborating on open-source projects!
-- 📫 You can reach me at dhanvibharad@gmail.com or connect with me on<a href = https://www.linkedin.com/in/d-bharadwaj/> LinkedIn </a>
+- 📫 You can reach me at my <a href = https://www.linkedin.com/in/d-bharadwaj/> LinkedIn </a>

   <b>If you are interested in more details, check out <a href=https://d-bharadwaj.github.io/ >my website</a>!</b>